 Timeline for Vaccine distribution

-We are currently in Phase 1 of the Vaccine Distribution Plan.
+We are currently in Phase 2 of the Vaccine Distribution Plan.
 The Provincial Government is responsible for the distribution of vaccines across the province and determining priority groups and the timeline.
-We expect to move into phase 2 in April, where adults ages 60 + will be able to register for vaccination, subject to vaccine availability.
 As of March 2, 2021, the timeline is:

 The provincial government is responsible for determining when people will receive vaccinations in accordance with provincial priorities and vaccine availability.
 Participants for each phase of vaccination have been and will be identified in accordance with the Province’s Ethical Framework for COVID-19 vaccine prioritization.
 The booking portal is live:covid-19.ontario.ca/book-vaccine